fluid-project/jira-to-11ty/src/issues/SJRK-99.md

     {
       "author": "Gregor Moss",
       "date": "2018-05-30T17:42:42.448-0400",
       "body": "The issue seems to have been a leftover IoC reference from a time before the current factoring. it refers to {editable}, which no longer exists.
 I've updated it to {imageBlockEditor} as it should be, and the client-side error stopped happening.\n\nI have pushed this fix to <https://fluidproject.atlassian.net/browse/SJRK-91#icft=SJRK-91> branch.
-Once the server build has been updated, we can retry.\n\ncc @@Alan Harnum @@Michelle D'Souza @@Dana\n"
+Once the server build has been updated, we can retry.\n\ncc Alan Harnum Michelle D'Souza Dana\n"
     },
     {
       "author": "Gregor Moss",